 - White iron is too hard and brittle and practically unweldable.
 The same applies to all high-alloyed cast irons.

 - Malleable iron was white iron that went through heat treatment and gained ductility.
 For this, it is weldable with fewer chances of cracking than gray iron.
-However, without additional heat treatment, welding heat will make malleable iron harder and remove the heat-affected zone’s (HAZ) ductility.
-The HAZ is the area next to the welded joint.
+However, without additional heat treatment, the welding heat will make malleable iron harder and remove the heat-affected zone’s (HAZ) ductility.
+The HAZ is the area next to the bead.